sleak-lbl/weekly-emails/attic/sighpc.md

-## Submissions for ACM SIGHPC Graduate Fellowships in Computational and Data Science Close TODAY
+## Nominations for ACM SIGHPC/Intel Graduate Fellowships in Computational and Data Science Close Tomorrow

 Are you a currently enrolled graduate student focusing on computational or data science (or will you be one no later than October 15)?
 Are you a woman or a